tru-ID/tru-sdk-web/README.md

 The Web SDK for tru.ID providing a helper function for requesting the `check_url` for [PhoneCheck](https://tru.id/docs/phone-check) and [SubscriberCheck](https://tru.id/docs/subscriber-check).

-With the default `config` the SDK will call the public Reachability API and try to determine if the device is using a mobile IP.

-If the device IP belongs to a MNO (Mobile Network Operator) that tru.ID doesn't support it will throw an error with the message `tru.ID:sdk-web MNO not supported`

-If the device IP is not from a mobile network it will throw an error with the message `tru.ID:sdk-web Not a mobile IP`, in this case the user might be using the wifi with a broadband connection.

-If you want to ignore this check you can pass `{ checkDeviceCoverage: false }` in the `config` and proceed regardless.

 ## Installation

 ### Via jsDelivr CDN